Prague beer scene

 There is a bar at Dejvicka metro station (if you walk to the Suchdol bus stops) which sells Rychtář beers from Hlinsko.

 Walk out of the terminal entrance (flying from the UK you'll come into T1) and the bus stop is signposted just across the road to your right.
-If you need to buy a ticket - which you can now do in arrivals - there are yellow ticket machines that also speak English; a "Plnočenna jizdenka" (transfer ticket, 26Kč) and allows 75mins travel (90 mins off-peak, 20:00-05:00 and all day Sat and Sun) on city transport - metro, tram or bus.
+If you still need to buy a ticket - which you should have done in arrivals - there are yellow ticket machines that also speak English; a "Plnočenna jizdenka" (transfer ticket, 26Kč) and allows 75mins travel (90 mins off-peak, 20:00-05:00 and all day Sat and Sun) on city transport - metro, tram or bus.
 You can also get a "denni jizdenka/24-hodinové" or day ticket (valid 24 hours from validation) for 100Kč from the machines, useful if you're doing quite a bit of travelling, but buying hourly tickets is an option - after all, you need to validate 4 transfer tickets to spend more than a day ticket!
-There are also 72-hour tickets (330Kč for some obscure reason) and 5-day ones too (500Kč).
+There are also 72-hour tickets (330Kč for some obscure reason) and 5-day ones too (500Kč) although these are available from the kiosk and metro ticket offices only.

 The routes into the centre of town are operated by DPP and take the form of a journey by bus then Metro.
-You have three options here;
+You have three options;

 Preferably, bus 119 to it's terminus at Dejvická for the metro line A forwards to wherever you need in the centre.
-Bus 119 runs every 10 mins or so and make sure you punch your ticket in machine once inside as the plain clothes inspectors are very desperate!
+Bus 119 runs every 10 mins or so but make sure you punch your ticket in one of the yellow validators once inside as the plain clothes inspectors are very desperate and not speaking Czech isn't a valid excuse to be NV!

-There's also a new bus called "AE" which runs from the airport via Dejvická to Holešovice rail station but it costs 45Kc and only runs every 30 minutes...
+There's also a new bus called "AE" which runs from the airport via Dejvická to Holešovice (or maybe now the main?) rail station although it costs 45Kc (special ticket issued, day tickets not valid) and only runs every 30 minutes.

 The official ticket gen from Praha public transport is "Transfer tickets Tickets for three fare zones can be used 75 minutes from validation.
 On working days from 08.00 PM to 05.00 AM and on Saturdays and Sundays round the clock such tickets can be used 90 minutes from validation.
 Non-transfer tickets apply to trams and buses 20 minutes allowing no change.
 On the Metro such tickets are valid for the distance of 5 stations from the station of validation (not including the station of validation) allowing to change between the lines A,B,C, but no longer than 30 minutes.
 These tickets do not apply to night routes and funicular railway."